 An electronic assessment calendar is maintained for all year levels in all subjects by the Learning Area Coordinators.
 The assessment calendar details all assessment items planned for all students.
 It is available to students, parents and teachers via SIA.

 All students engage a rich variety of assessment tasks that are a logical extension of teaching and learning.
 Assessment tasks include supervised examinations and assignments (written, research based, practical and/or performance) completed substantially in the student's own time.

-Students also sit standardised diagnostic tests in literacy and numeracy in Years 7 through to 10, while Year 12 students sit the QCAA External Assessments for General Subjects.
+Students also sit standardised diagnostic tests in literacy and numeracy in Years 7 through to 10, while Year 12 students sit the QCAA External Assessments for General and Specialist Subjects.